gsurma/steganographer/README.md

 ![](Example/sample_image_with_hidden_message.png)

-Image with hidden message: `Very secret message!`
+Image with the hidden message: `Very secret message!`

 ## How to use